isarLemeire/Cryptography-Research-Paper/README.md

 ## Execution

-use -h" or --help to receive an explanation of the expected arguments.
+use -h or --help to receive an explanation of the expected arguments.

 The executable expects the following arguments:
   1. -k or -key, an ASCII representation of the key consisting of a maximum of 20 characters